rotkonetworks/quicnet/README.md

 note on relay: --via and the coordinator module are experimental and not yet wired to provide a reliable relay. direct connections are supported today.

-## protocol design
+## protocol design (updated)

 ### identity & transport binding

-your ed25519 keypair defines your PeerId (base58 of 32-byte pubkey).
+- your ed25519 keypair defines your PeerId (b256 encoded 32-byte pubkey).

-TLS certificate is self-signed Ed25519 derived from the same key.
+- TLS certificate is self-signed Ed25519 derived from the same key.

-client verifies the server cert's SPKI equals expected PeerId when given. this prevents relay MITM during the initial QUIC/TLS handshake.
+- client verifies the server cert's SPKI equals expected PeerId when given.
+- this prevents relay MITM during the initial QUIC/TLS handshake.

 ### authentication